intentee/paddler.intentee.com/content/docs/best-practices/how-to-handle-the-load.md

 paddler balancer --inference-addr 127.0.0.1:8061 --management-addr 127.0.0.1:8060 --max-buffered-requests 100
 ```

-The maximum number of requests in the buffer should be set in a close relation to the maximum time a request can stay in the buffer before it times out and gets dropped (with the 504 error ([Gateway Timeout](https://http.cat/status/504))).
+Set the maximum number of requests in close relation to the maximum time a request can stay in the buffer before timing out and being dropped (with the 504 error ([Gateway Timeout](https://http.cat/status/504))).
 You can adjust it when running the balancer with the `--buffered-request-timeout` flag (the value is provided in milliseconds):

 ```bash
 paddler balancer --inference-addr 127.0.0.1:8061 --management-addr 127.0.0.1:8060 --buffered-request-timeout 30000